dantmnf/AMDColorTweaks/README.md

 # Known issues

 * The usage / effect of "Apply degamma instead" switch in "Edit Transfer" window is to be determined.
+* Custom transfer is not peserved across reboots.

 # Building from source